MicroEJ/docs/PlatformDeveloperGuide/blemock.rst

 - Set up the controller
 - Set up the network configuration
-- Run the application on the simulator
+- Run the application on the Simulator

-If your are facing any issues, check the :ref:`Troubleshooting <blemock-troubleshooting>`.
+If your are facing any issues, check the :ref:`Troubleshooting <blemock-troubleshooting>` section.

-Controller setup
+Controller Setup
 ~~~~~~~~~~~~~~~~

 To set up the controller, follow these steps: